Connect with others who understand.

 Powered By

-You’ve probably heard that obesity and obstructive sleep apnea (OSA) are often connected.
+You’ve probably heard about the link between obesity and obstructive sleep apnea (OSA), a condition that causes repeated breathing interruptions during sleep.
 But what you might not know is that people living with obesity may have other sleep problems, too.

 1. Obstructive Sleep Apnea

-OSA happens when the upper airway becomes blocked during sleep, causing pauses in breathing.
-During these gaps in breathing, the brain and body receive less oxygen, which can cause more health problems.
+OSA happens when the upper airway becomes partially or fully blocked during sleep, causing repeated pauses in breathing.
+During these interruptions, the brain and body get less oxygen, which can lead to serious health problems over time.

-If you or a loved one is experiencing OSA, ask your doctor if a polysomnography (sleep study) would be right for you.
-This test can be done in a sleep lab or at home, depending on resources, your symptoms, and your preferences.
+If you or a loved one is experiencing symptoms of OSA, ask your doctor if a polysomnography (sleep study) would be right for you.
+This test can be done in a sleep lab or at home, depending on your resources, symptoms, and preferences.

 Treating Obstructive Sleep Apnea